cds-hooks/docs/docs/hooks/order-sign.md

 although the order has not yet been signed and therefore still exists in a draft status.
 Use this hook when your service requires all order details, and the clinician will accept recommended changes.

+This hook can also be used when an order or set of orders is being 're-signed' after revision (e.g. change to status, extending dates, or other changes allowed to signed orders within the system's workflow).
+In this case, the orders would typically have a status other than 'draft'.
+In some cases, the hook might fire with a mixture of new and revised orderes.

 This hook is intended to replace (deprecate) the `medication-prescribe` and `order-review` hooks.

 ## Context